 By now you probably know that the Nikon Z5 was announced.
-A weather-sealed, dual SD card slot, full-frame 24MP camera with IBIS for $1400.
+A weather-sealed, dual SD card slot, full-frame 24MP camera with IBIS.
 Damn.

 But what you probably didn’t know, was buried in that quiet little announcement that most of us overlooked was this cool little potential game-changer.
 Not the camera, the camera is cool but I already have a Z6.